prince98batra/testrepo/maven_SOP.md

 ├── junit:junit:jar:4.13.2:test
 └── org.springframework:spring-core:jar:5.3.8
 ```
-- **Purpose:** Displays a tree structure of all project dependencies, including transitive dependencies.
+- **Purpose:** Shows a tree of direct and transitive dependencies.
-- **When to Use:** Use this command when you need to examine or debug dependency issues.
-It helps you understand the entire structure of your project’s libraries and their versions.
+- **When to Use:** To inspect or debug library conflicts and structure.

 ---